smtlaissezfaire/loop/README.md

           (id x)
           (id x))))

-  4. Syntax tree undergoes transformations to get it into an equivalent uglify syntax:
+  4. Syntax tree undergoes transformations to get it into an equivalent uglify syntax: - DONE (sort of)

     (notice that built in statements like + which were previously considered functions are here converted to binary, unary, etc for js)